Restore configurations and reduce network downtime

 With a wide range of companies striving to make their mark in the business world, having a reliable IT infrastructure matters more than ever.
 Organizations need to maintain a solid network environment without untimely network outages and the disrupted network connectivity, damaged reputation, application unavailability, and data loss that they cause.
 According to Gartner research, the average cost of one minute of system downtime was about $5,600 back in 2014.
 Network Configuration Manager provides an optimal solution to reduce device downtime by effectively restoring a backed-up configuration during an outage.

-There are two simple steps to ensure efficient restoration of a configuration.
+There are two simple steps to restore device configurations efficiently.

 Restoring configurations: Step 1, Back up configuration files.